dxdxdt/proone/doc/sws.md

 devices on the network.
 Proone does not reattempt to start the workers it failed to run on start.
-The assumption is that the system is already running with its memory full to the brim and it's futile to wait for resource it failed to claim as it's likley that the other services on the system will claim the reource at some point.
+The assumption is that the system is already running with its memory full to the brim and it's futile to wait for resource it failed to claim as it's likely that the other services on the system will claim the resource at some point.

 Proone does cooperative multitasking by using **Pthsem** library.
 This is one